 The Global Research Landscape: Resources for Locating International Publications-- Review article about "a core set of general resources, reference services, and search tools," with many recommendations and hyperlinks, from the May 2013 issue of College and Research Libraries News, of the American Library Association.

 Library Catalog-- On this site you can search the

 joint library holdings of the World Bank Group and the

 International Monetary Fund, the publications of these

 Karlsruhe Virtual Catalog-- "Meta search interface for more than 500 million books and serials in library and book trade catalogs worldwide... which allows you to access library and book trade catalogs online via Internet... starts a simultaneous search in the catalogs and gives you a standardized hit list."

 LibGuides Community Site-- Enter a search term to access hundreds of thousands of bibliographic reference guides in thousands of libraries around the world that use the Springshare LibGuides system.
 Very useful.
-Three good examples are the LibGuides of NATO, Harvard Libraries, and the North American Coordinating Council on Japanese Library Resources.
+Two good examples are the LibGuides of NATO and the North American Coordinating Council on Japanese Library Resources.

 Public Libraries.com-- By listing and linking all U.S. public, college, and presidential library websites, this site "strives to promote the use and support of local public libraries in every city across the United States."

 network in the world.
 WorldCat libraries are dedicated to